azemkbu/oop_monsters_and_heroes/README.md

-  MarketTileFeature.java         // Feature class marking a tile as containing a market Tile.java                      // Class representing a single grid cell of the world map TileFeature.java               // Abstract base class for map tile features WorldMap.java                  // Extends the MonstersAndHeroesWorldMap.java to keep compatability with previous version.
-  MonstersAndHeroesWorldMap.java // Implementation of the world map for Monsters and Heroes LegendsOfValorWorldMap.java    // Implements the world map for Legends of valor IWorldMap.java                 // General interface for creating world maps for different games
+  MarketTileFeature.java         // Feature class marking a tile as containing a market Tile.java                      // Class representing a single grid cell of the world map TileFeature.java               // Abstract base class for map tile features WorldMap.java                  // Compatibility wrapper around MonstersAndHeroesWorldMap (legacy) MonstersAndHeroesWorldMap.java // Implementation of the world map for Monsters and Heroes LegendsOfValorWorldMap.java    // Implements the world map for Legends of valor ILegendsWorldMap.java          // World map extension used by Legends of Valor actions IWorldMap.java                 // General interface for creating world maps for different games

 /worldMap/feature
-  BushFeature.java               // Handles the bushes on the map, extends TerrainBonusFeature CaveFeature.java               // Handles the caves on the map, extends TerrainBonusFeature KouloFeature.java              // Handles the Koulou's on the map, extends TerrainBonusFeature NexusFeature.java              // Handles the Nexus's on the map TerrainBonusFeature.java       // Abstract class that can be implemented by bush/cave/koulo that gives heroes stats boosts
+  BushFeature.java               // Handles the bushes on the map, extends TerrainBonusFeature CaveFeature.java               // Handles the caves on the map, extends TerrainBonusFeature KoulouFeature.java             // Handles the Koulou tiles on the map, extends TerrainBonusFeature NexusFeature.java              // Handles the Nexus's on the map TerrainBonusFeature.java       // Abstract class that can be implemented by bush/cave/koulo that gives heroes stats boosts
 ```